 In the United States, arrest and incarceration rates have reached historically high levels, while police-community relations have deteriorated.
 Policies and practices shaping urban life often run counter to their stated intentions of promoting safety, justice, and protection.
 This criminal justice work displays how strategies to reduce crime not only impact individuals interacting with the criminal justice system, but also shape how their families and community members experience city life.
 Certain urban spaces are structured by the concentration of and entanglement with policing and criminal justice institutions, with devastating outcomes for the populations residing within them.

 In a study of universities that granted a master’s in social work, the authors found, however, that only 22 percent offered at least one course specific to criminal justice-related issues.
 Eighteen percent offered a dual or joint degree program in criminal justice or law, and a mere 5 percent offered a concentration or specialization in a justice-related field.
 We’ve found that there are many social work scholars who do research or teaching in the field of criminal justice that still feel isolated, he says.
-Members of the network are a diverse group, focused on everything from women with eating disorders in prison to revisiting how juvenile justice works.

 Ranked as: #4 in Best National University